Moments, Time-Inversion and Source Identification for the Heat Equation: Numerical simulations

 \subsection{Settings}

 In our numerical experiments, we consider the heat equation \eqref{eq:heat} in dimensions \(d=1\) and \(d=2\), with initial data given by six Dirac masses whose locations and amplitudes are chosen at random.
 The exact positions and amplitudes are listed in Table \ref{tab:dirac} and depicted in the first row of Figure \ref{fig:initial-final}.
+Here, the amplitudes are randomly generated and kept deliberately heterogeneous to provide a challenging test case and to assess the robustness of our recovery method.

 The moments are computed using quadrature methods based on the values of \( u(x_i, T) \), where \( x_i \) denotes the positions of the sensors used in the corresponding quadrature rule.
 The values \( u(x_i, T) \) are computed using the closed-form solution of the heat equation.
 Since the initial distribution is a sum of Dirac delta functions, the solution is expressed as a sum of Gaussian distributions.
 This approach avoids numerical errors associated with discretizing the heat equation.
 Aside from this, the initial distribution is not incorporated into the optimization process.
 The second row of Figure \ref{fig:initial-final} shows solutions at one terminal time \( T=10 \) over their proper domain, clearly demonstrating that recovering the initial distribution \( u_0 \) is highly non-trivial.